Vyral/base-template/_drafts/whats-really-happening-right-now-in-our-market.md

 {% include youtube.html %}

-There has been a lot of buzz about what’s happening in today’s market, so today let’s get straight to the point about what’s really going on.
+<center>There has been a lot of buzz about what’s happening in today’s market, so today let’s get straight to the point about what’s really going on.</center>

 Trade wars, tariffs, and recessions… oh my\!
 These buzzwords have been floating around a lot lately, but what’s actually happening in our local real estate market today?
 Today, we’ll cut through the clutter and get straight to the point about what’s going on.